-Starting on January 1, 2018 this course will be a requirement to earn the CAPS designation.
-Business Management for Building Professionals will be approved as a required course if taken prior to Jan 1, 2018.
-For more details visit How to Earn Your CAPS.
+This course is a requirement to earn the CAPS designation.
+Business Management for Building Professionals will be approved as a required course if taken prior to Jan.
+1, 2018.
+For more details, visit How to Earn Your CAPS.

-This course will provide six hours of continuing education credits for these NAHB designations: CGA, CGB, CGR, GMB, GMR, CSP, Master CSP, CMP, MIRM
+This course provides six hours of continuing education credits for these NAHB designations: CGA, CGB, CGR, GMB, GMR, CSP, Master CSP, CMP, MIRM

 Additional Credit Information